Kokorody/BikunManagementWithTest/README.md

 - **Backend**: Java with Hibernate for data persistence and fleet information management.
 - **Frontend**: Web-based dashboard for accessible, responsive, and streamlined user interaction.

-## Getting Started

-Clone the repository, configure your environment, and follow the installation steps in the documentation to get started with Bikun Fleet Management!